GerHobbelt/owemdjee/README.source.md

 - **libbf** [📁](./libbf) [🌐](https://github.com/GerHobbelt/libbf) -- a small library to handle arbitrary precision binary or decimal floating point numbers
 - **libcnl** [📁](./libcnl) [🌐](https://github.com/GerHobbelt/cnl) -- The Compositional Numeric Library (CNL) is a C++ library of fixed-precision numeric classes which enhance integers to deliver safer, simpler, cheaper arithmetic types.
 CNL is particularly well-suited to: (1) compute on energy-constrained environments where FPUs are absent or costly; (2) compute on energy-intensive environments where arithmetic is the bottleneck such as simulations, machine learning applications and DSPs; and (3) domains such as finance where precision is essential.
 - **libeigen** [📁](./libeigen) [🌐](https://github.com/GerHobbelt/eigen-git-mirror) -- a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
+- **libscientific** [📁](./libscientific) [🌐](https://github.com/GerHobbelt/libscientific) -- a simple and tiny, robust C library for multivariate and other statistical analysis that can be used not only in regular computers but also in embedded systems, written to be quasi-completely independent of common and well-established calculus libraries, except for the lapack library, which is used only to calculate left eigenvectors and eigenvalues.
 - **math-atlas** [📁](./math-atlas) [🌐](https://github.com/GerHobbelt/math-atlas) -- The ATLAS (Automatically Tuned Linear Algebra Software) project is an ongoing research effort focusing on applying empirical techniques in order to provide portable performance, delivering an efficient BLAS implementation, as well as a few routines from LAPACK.
 - **mipp** [📁](./mipp) [🌐](https://github.com/GerHobbelt/MIPP) -- MyIntrinsics++ (MIPP): a portable wrapper for vector intrinsic functions (SIMD) written in C++11.
 It works for SSE, AVX, AVX-512 and ARM NEON (32-bit and 64-bit) instructions.
 MIPP wrapper supports simple/double precision floating-point numbers and also signed integer arithmetic (64-bit, 32-bit, 16-bit and 8-bit).
 With the MIPP wrapper you do not need to write a specific intrinsic code anymore.
 Just use provided functions and the wrapper will automatically generate the right intrisic calls for your specific architecture.
 - **mlpack** [📁](./mlpack) [🌐](https://github.com/GerHobbelt/mlpack) -- an intuitive, fast, and flexible C++ machine learning library, meant to be a machine learning analog to LAPACK, aiming to implement a wide array of machine learning methods and functions as a "swiss army knife" for machine learning researchers.